 The IIRP Graduate School uses a web-based learning management system (LMS) called Moodle.
-This system provides electronic access to online courses through computers and mobile devices using an internet connection.
-Students are required to log into Moodle to obtain course materials, engage in learning activities, and submit assignments.
+This system provides electronic access to online courses through computers and

 Students are able to access their courses in the LMS until six months after they complete their program (graduate certificate or master's degree).
-We strongly advise students to save their work as they go, downloading any materials they want to keep for personal, professional, or academic reference.
+We strongly advise students to save their work as they go, downloading any materials they want to keep for personal, professional, and academic reference.